 - During resting time, rice thickens as it cools.
 Then, you can serve it.

 - If it is stored in the refrigerator, I recommend you taking it out a few minutes before serving so that your guests can savor its creaminess.

 7. Et voilà!
-You have made a delicious, creamy arroz con leche!
+You have made a delicious Spanish arroz con leche!

-Don’t worry if it comes out a bit liquid, you can place it back in the pot and cook it on low-medium heat for a few more minutes.
-It may only need 5-10 minutes more.
-Remember that it will also thicken as it cools.
+Don’t worry if your rice pudding comes out a little runny.
+First, let it sit at room temperature and then taste it.
+Keep in mind that it will thicken as it cools.
+If it’s a little too runny, you can pour it back into the pot and cook it over low-medium heat for a few more minutes.
+It may only need 5 to 10 minutes more.

 Authentic Spanish Arroz con Leche